YH1d3k12/JavaScript-Skills-Showcase/README.md

-# Senac_Exercises
+# Senac-API-Front-End
-This is a repository containing exercises from the 'Jovem Programador' developer course at Senac.
+This repository contains the front-end of my API application from the 'Jovem Programador' developer course at Senac.

-Use the following command to start the application: npm start
+To run the application use the following command in the root directory: npm start